inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 -- Friedrich Nietzsche
 On a paper submitted by a physicist colleague:

-"This isn't right.
+"This isn't .
 This isn't even wrong."
 		-- Wolfgang Pauli
 I bieve in getting into hot water; it keeps you clean.
 		-- G.K. ton